-Barley water has been tested for its ability to control blood sugar.
+Barley water for its ability to control blood sugar.
 Drinking unsweetened barley water can give you the benefit of controlling blood sugar spikes.
 People with diabetes may be particularly interested in the ability of barley water to lower blood sugar after eating.
 Barley water’s antioxidants help improve diabetes outcomes, too.

 Promotes weight loss

 The fiber content in unstrained barley water can help your digestion become more regular.
 It can also make you feel fuller for longer.
 Barley water hydrates you and contains lots of calories, but very little fat.
 These factors can make drinking barley water an effective strategy to stave off hunger and keep you from snacking in between meals.
-Combined with a healthy diet and exercise, barley water can aid in weight loss because it digests slowly and keeps you fuller for longer.
+Combined with a healthy diet and exercise, barley water can aid in weight loss because it and keeps you fuller for longer.